umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/nets/README.md

 ---
-description: Getting Started with the Nets Easy payment provider for Umbraco Vendr.
+description: Getting Started with the Nets Easy payment provider for Umbraco Commerce.
 ---

 # Overview

 The Nets Easy payment provider provides functionality to capture payments via the [Nets Easy](https://developers.nets.eu/nets-easy/en-EU/docs/) payment gateway.
-It is a fully featured payment provider allowing full control of the payment flow directly from the Vendr back-office.
+It is a fully featured payment provider allowing full control of the payment flow directly from the Umbraco Commerce back-office.

 ## [Install Nets Easy](../install-payment-providers.md)

 ## In this Section

-In this section, we will guide you through the key steps necessary to get you started with the Nets Easy payment provider for Vendr.
+In this section, we will guide you through the key steps necessary to get you started with the Nets Easy payment provider for Umbraco Commerce.

-It is assumed that before we begin that you already have an Umbraco website configured and Umbraco Vendr installed.
-If you are not yet at this stage, please read the core Vendr documentation to learn how to start with Vendr.
+It is assumed that before we begin that you already have an Umbraco website configured and Umbraco Commerce installed.
+If you are not yet at this stage, please read the core Umbraco Commerce documentation to learn how to start with Umbraco Commerce.

 ## Useful links